-- 49. P.A.
-ANNOUNCEMENTS & SIGNALS: Cruise Line Agencies, North West Cruise Ship Association and individual cruise lines will continue to work to minimize vessel announcements and signals while docked or anchored in Juneau Harbor.
-Cruise ships are also asked to monitor their outside speakers and announcements made on approach to and departure from Juneau.
-Ships will keep outside speakers turned "off" or down until they are well past the homes which line Gastineau Channel.
-"Dupont" should be used as a marker point where outside speakers should be turned off inbound and remain off until at this point outbound.
-Cruise Line Agencies and cruise lines will insure that the shipboard staff understands the importance of this specific guideline.
+52. P.A.
+ANNOUNCEMENTS, SIGNALS and OUTDOOR ENTERTAINMENT: Cruise Line Agencies, Cruise Lines International Association (CLIA) Alaska and individual cruise lines will continue to work to minimize vessel announcements, whistle signals, and outdoor entertainment (movies and use of music, bands or DJ) while docked or anchored in Juneau Harbor.
+Cruise ships are also asked to monitor their outside speakers, announcements and entertainment on approach to and departure from Juneau.
+Ships will keep outside speakers turned "off" or down until they are well past the homes along Gastineau Channel.
+"Dupont" at the south end of Gastineau Channel should be used as a marker point where outside speakers should be turned off inbound and remain off until at this point outbound.
+Cruise Line Agencies, CLIA Alaska, and cruise lines will ensure that the shipboard staff understands the importance of this specific guideline.
 Certain signals and announcements are necessary and required by the US Coast Guard or are necessary for safety reasons.
-See attachment C for a discussion and explanation of the use of ships' whistles. - 50.
-EMISSION STANDARDS: All cruise vessels agree to comply with the Marine Vessel Visible Emissions Standards (18 AAC 50-.070) and take all available and reasonable steps to minimize visible stack effluents while in port. - 51.
-VESSEL EMISSIONS: All cruise vessels agree to take any other proactive steps feasible to manage visible emissions, especially on days when the downtown area might be under an air quality alert. - 52.
+See attachment C for a discussion and explanation of the use of ships' whistles.
+Safety drills should not begin before 10 am local time.

+- 53. EMISSION STANDARDS: All cruise vessels agree to comply with the Marine Vessel Visible Emissions Standards (18 AAC 50-.070) and take all available and reasonable steps to minimize visible stack effluents while in port. - 54.
+VESSEL EMISSIONS: All cruise vessels agree to take any other proactive steps feasible to manage visible emissions, especially on days when the downtown area might be under an air quality alert. - 55.
 COURTEOUS USE OF VESSEL FLOATS: Cruise ship tender operators agree to use the Port Field Office Float and the Intermediate Vessel Float in a safe and responsible manner and to pay special attention to other users.
-Tender operators also agree to minimize their wake in the harbor, especially in the vicinity of floatplanes and kayaks and to operate in a manner which exhibits common courtesy to others. - 53.
+Tender operators also agree to minimize their wake in the harbor, especially in the vicinity of floatplanes and kayaks and to operate in a manner which exhibits common courtesy to others. - 56.
 LITTER: In an effort to keep our streets clean, ships' crew and passengers will be asked to utilize trash containers and cigarette ash trays rather than discarding trash and cigarette butts on the ground.
 The CBJ Harbor Department and private dock owners and other businesses will be asked to insure that there are adequate receptacles throughout downtown Juneau to discard smoking material.
 Additionally, crew are asked not to congregate or smoke within 10 feet of the front door of any business.